-- 1. Noise emission limits do not apply during periods of rainfall or winds greater than 3 metres per second (at a height of 10 metres). - 2.
-Site-only $L{\mbox{Aeq},15\mbox{minute}}$, includes modifying factor penalties if applicable. - 3.
-N/A in the exceedance columns means the criterion was not applicable due to atmospheric conditions outside those specified in project approval. - 4.
-Degrees magnetic north, "-" indicates calm conditions. - 5.
-IA in the site level column means that the site was deemed inaudible at that location.
+- 1. Noise emission limits are applicable if weather conditions were within parameters specified in Section 2.5.
+N/A in exceedance column indicates that limits were not applicable due to weather conditions. - 2.
+Site-only L{Aeq,15}minute, includes modifying factor penalties if applicable. - 3.
+Degrees magnetic north, "-" indicates calm conditions. - 4.
+IA in the site level column means that the site was deemed inaudible at that location. - 5.
+NM (not measurable) in the site level column means that the site was audible but could not be quantified.